Andy is a college freshman. For the first time in his life he's living in a dorm.

 Andy tried to avoid looking at Brandon when they were together.
 But it seemed like whenever he’d sneaked a peek he’d see Brandon looking at him and grinning.

 Andy didn’t know what to do.
 Should he admit to Brandon that he was gay?
 He had no idea what Brandon’s reaction would be.
 The subject of gay guys had never come up.
 There didn’t seem to be a reason to talk about it.
 Andy hadn’t heard about any guys in the dorm who were gay.
-It appeared that ‘gay’ just didn’t make it to Brandon’s radar.
+It appeared that ‘gay’ just didn’t make it to Brandon’s vocabulary.
 Or Andy’s, for that matter.

 The problem of his attraction for Brandon got to the point where it became the only thing Andy could think about unless he forced himself to focus on school assignments.
 He recognized that his attraction had started as lust and turned into love.
 He freaked that if they happened to stare at each other again he’d totally lose it and do something stupid, like grab Brandon and kiss him.